DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 once new immigration laws become effective.

-And about 1 million will be returned to their countries of citizenship.
+The other half of will return to their countries of citizenship.

 FOREIGN NATIONALS IN U.S. PRISONS FOR ORDINARY CRIMES.

-6. WHAT SHOULD WE DO WITH THE FAMILIES OF CONVICTED FOREIGN
+6. WHAT ABOUT THE FAMILIES OF CONVICTED FOREIGN

 8. IMMIGRATION REFORM WILL HAVE AN IMPACT ON CRIME IN AMERICA.